-IEP (ANNOTATED) Student's Name

-Is th e student deaf or hard of hearing?
+Is the student deaf or hard of hearing?

 Yes - The IEP must include a communication plan to address the following: language and communication needs; opportunities for direct communications with peers and professional personnel in the student's language and communication mode; academic level; full range of needs, including opportunities for direct instruction in the student's language and communication mode; and assistive technology devices and services.
 Indicate in which section of the IEP these considerations are addressed.
+A Communication Plan is available at: www.pattan.net

+🗌 No

-A Communication Plan is available at: www.pattan.net No ANNOTAT ION: opportuni full range services. method o ust include a communication plan for students who are deaf or hard of hearing to address the appropriate language and communication needs, ties for direct communications with peers and professional personnel in the child's language and communication mode, academic level, and of needs, including opportunities for direct instruction in the child's language and communication mode; and assistive technology devices and All students who use manual communication (i.e., American Sign Language, Manually Coded English, or Pidgin Sign English) as their primary f communication should be given consideration for placement into a classroom or program in which the teacher, other children, and the support services providers understand and use the appropriate communication mode.
-QUESTIO NS FOR THE IEP TEAM TO CONSIDER: What is the student's typical mode of communication?
-Is an educational interpreter or translator needed for the child to participate in and benefit from classroom instruction and/or social interaction?
-What opportunities exist to foster communication with the general population?
-What opportunities exist for direct instruction (without interpreter support) in the child's language and communication mode?
-Does the child require assistive devices to assist in the development and use of meaningful language used in direct instruction?
-What other considerations (e.g., mode of communication used at home) should be addressed?
-C OVID-19 Guidance: The IEP team should consider - ☐ Are there barriers to learning when Personal Protective Equipment (PPE) is in use? □ Does the child require closed captioning to participate in and benefit from classroom instruction and/or social interaction?
+The IEP must include a communication plan for students who are deaf or hard of hearing to address the appropriate language and communication needs, opportunities for direct communications with peers and professional personnel in the child's language and communication mode, academic level, and full range of needs, including opportunities for direct instruction in the child's language and communication mode; and assistive technology devices and services.
+All students who use manual communication (i.e., American Sign Language, Manually Coded English, or Pidgin Sign English) as their primary method of communication should be given consideration for placement into a classroom or program in which the teacher, other children, and the ancillary support services providers understand and use the appropriate communication mode.

+- □ What is the student's typical mode of communication? - □ Is an educational interpreter or translator needed for the child to participate in and benefit from classroom instruction and/or social interaction? - □ What opportunities exist to foster communication with the general population? - What opportunities exist for direct instruction (without interpreter support) in the child's language and communication mode? - Does the child require assistive devices to assist in the development and use of meaningful language used in direct instruction? - □ What other considerations (e.g., mode of communication used at home) should be addressed? - COVID-19 Guidance: The IEP team should consider -

+$\Box$ Are there barriers to learning when Personal Protective Equipment (PPE) is in use?

+$\Box$ Does the child require closed captioning to participate in and benefit from classroom instruction and/or social interaction?

-Does the stude nt have communication needs?
-Yes - Student needs must be addressed in the IEP (i.e., present levels, specially designed instruction (SDI), annuals goals, etc.) No ANNOTATIO N: interaction mode(s) of nust give special consideration to the communication and language needs of the student.
-This is determined by observations of daily s with a variety of communication partners (e.g., professionals and peers) in a variety of settings.
-Consideration should also be given to the communication used by the student to receive information and/or provide information (communicate) to others as well as the effectiveness de of communication.
+Does the student have communication needs?

+- Yes Student needs must be addressed in the IEP (i.e., present levels, specially designed instruction (SDI), annuals goals, etc.) - □ No

+The team must give special consideration to the communication and language needs of the student.
+This is determined by observations of daily interactions with a variety of communication partners (e.g., professionals and peers) in a variety of settings.
+Consideration should also be given to the mode(s) of communication used by the student to receive information and/or provide information (communicate) to others as well as the effectiveness of that mode of communication.
 Family input is critical to comprehensive communication considerations.

-QUESTIONS FOR THE IEP TEAM TO CONSIDER: • What is the student's typical mode of communication? • Is the student understood by others, especially with unfamiliar communication partners? • What opportunities exist to foster communication with others? • Do the student's communication skills impact learning? • Does the student require assistive devices to assist in the development and use of meaningful language used in direct instruction? • What other considerations (e.g., mode of communication used at home) should be addressed? ance: The IEP team should consider how service requirements will be met (i.e., teletherapy, in-person). nt need assistive technology devices and/or services?
-Yes - Student needs must be addressed in the IEP (i.e., present levels, specially designed instruction, annual goals, etc.) No
+- What is the student's typical mode of communication? - Is the student understood by others, especially with unfamiliar communication partners? - What opportunities exist to foster communication with others? - Do the student's communication skills impact learning? - Does the student require assistive devices to assist in the development and use of meaningful language used in direct instruction? - What other considerations (e.g., mode of communication used at home) should be addressed?

+COVID 19 Guidance: The IEP team should consider how service requirements will be met (i.e., teletherapy, in-person).

+Does the student need assistive technology devices and/or services?

+- Yes Student needs must be addressed in the IEP (i.e., present levels, specially designed instruction, annual goals, etc.) - 🗆 No